rtomrud/averaged-perceptron/README.md

 ### `averagedPerceptron(weights, iterations)`

 Returns a perceptron object.
-It can be initialized from the given `weights`.
+It may be initialized from the given `weights`.
 When given `weights`, the number of iterations used to obtain them are the given `iterations`, or `0` by default.

 ```js
 import averagedPerceptron from "averaged-perceptron";